How did the Lottery begin?

 When did Lottery proceeds begin being dedicated to K-12 public education?

 Since the Lottery's inception, proceeds from the sale of Lottery tickets have been utilized primarily for K-12 public education.
-However, on July 1, 2004, a constitutional amendment, which was passed by voters 64 percent to 36 percent, took effect to dedicate Lottery proceeds for the Minimum Foundation Program, which funds public education in Louisiana.
+However, on July 1, 2004, a constitutional amendment, which was passed by voters 64% to 36%, took effect to dedicate Lottery proceeds for the Minimum Foundation Program, which funds public education in Louisiana.

 When did the Lottery begin using automated drawing machines?